moolirushikeshavareddy/SQL-Study-Guide/Tutorial #3 How to Install Oracle SQL Developer.md

 SQL Developer is a graphical user interface (GUI) tool for Oracle databases.
 It allows you to:
 - View tables and objects
 - Perform operations on the Oracle database
-- Work in a more user-friendly environment compared to SQL*Plus (command-line interface)
+- Work in a more user-friendly environment compared to SQLPlus (command-line interface)

 ## II.
 Installation Process